gaam24/TinyGUI/README.md

 </p>

 # Features
-- Multiple API images compressing.
-- Multithreading compressing.
-- Number of compressed images.
-- Number of requests made through the API.
-- Settings (with saving to json).
 - Supports jpg, png and webp image types.
+- Converting multiple images at once.
+- Multiple API Key support.
+- Shows number of requests made through the API Key.

 # Settings
 **API Keys** - List of API keys.
 Get the key on [TinyJPG](https://tinyjpg.com/developers).

 **API Parser Threads** - Maximum number of running threads when checking API keys.

 **Max Requests Per API** - Maximum number of requests per API.
-When splitting images, it will add as many images to the API as there are requests left (images are split to each API one at a time).
-If the API has no more requests it will not be counted when splitting.
+When you add your images it will split them evenly throught your API keys.
+If your API key is at it's limit (500 images default) it will not be used.

 **Compressed Path** - The path where compressed images are saved.
 - **Full Path** - All images will be saved in to this path.